adenannofrizal/adenannofrizal.github.io/README.md

   - Department of Geography

 ## Activities
+- 2-4 June 2026 // I had the opportunity to attend and present my research entitled "Assessing spatiotemporal variability of forest functional traits using Airborne hyperspectral and Sentinel-2 Data" at the 13th EARSeL Imaging Spectroscopy Workshop in Helsinki, Finland.
+- 4-6 May 2026 // I had the opportunity to attend and present my poster at the 'Interdisciplinary Insight from RECROP, DIVERSICROP and PANGEOS' conference in Prague, Czech Republic.
 - 11 April 2026 // I am happy to announce that our latest article entitled "Machine Learning-Based Leaf Silica Content Estimation From Hyperspectral Reflectance" has been published at Agricultural Research, (Scopus Q2, IF:1.1).
 - 21 January 2026 // I am happy to announce that our latest article entitled "Non-destructive estimation of chlorophyll content in wasabi (Eutrema japonicum) leaves using spectral reflectance and deep learning models" has been published at Journal of Food Composition and Analysis, (Scopus Q1, IF:4.6).
 - 18 January 2026 // I am happy to announce that our latest article entitled "Spatiotemporal variability of leaf functional traits in central European floodplain forests: integrating in-situ, hyperspectral, and Sentinel-2 data with RTM, PLSR, and neural networks" has been published at International Journal of Remote Sensing, (Scopus Q1, IF:2.6).